 For more than sixty years, the Small Business Administration has helped American businesses grow.
-The SBA was slow to adopt programs and policies that could help tech entrepreneurs, but now they fund far more than just main street mom-and-pops—there are several financing options that a young tech company might find useful.
+The SBA was slow to adopt programs and policies that could help tech entrepreneurs, but now they fund far more than just main street mom-and-pops — there are several startup business loan options that a young tech company might find useful.

 The most common of these is the standard 7(a) SBA loan.
 Let’s review how it works and break down the details.

 How the SBA 7(a) loan mitigates risk

 7(a) loans are designed to mitigate lenders’ risk and maximize businesses’ loan amounts.

 The SBA doesn’t directly issue it’s standard 7(a) loans itself.
 Instead, it works with approved lenders to guarantee a portion of the principal, usually 75-85%.
 In order to get a 7(a) loan, you’ll actually be working with an approved lender to put together an approval package.

 This means smaller, newer, and riskier businesses that traditional banks might not normally loan to can get 7(a) loans—the lender knows the principal is covered, so their risk is mitigated.
 This is good, because the default rates on 7(a) loans are high—almost 20%—and traditional lenders wouldn’t be comfortable extending credit to smaller businesses at competitive interest rates if they knew one in five would fail.

 This makes the 7(a) a win-win program: small businesses win because they can access capital at interest rates they couldn’t normally get, and lenders win because even if the company goes under, the SBA has the majority of the principal covered.